 Event Planning Course Sample: The Budget Breakdown

-If your clients have set a budget for their event but their expectations aren’t in line with current costs, you have a challenge on your hands.
-Dealing with this in the budgeting phase is key.
-At this point you can inform them of what their dream event would actually cost.
-And hopefully, you can suggest either a larger budget or eliminating some elements.
+If your clients have set a budget for their event but their expectations aren’t in line with current industry costs, you’ll have a challenge on your hands.
+During the follow up meeting, inform them of what their dream event would actually cost.
+Having real cost estimates is critical at this point—they’ll be able to see just how quickly the budget is divided.
+And hopefully, you can suggest a more realistic budget or provide ideas on how to cut costs.

 Dealing with clients and payers

-Your client and the event payer are not always the same person.
+Your client and the event’s payer are not always the same person.
 Oftentimes, funding will come from more than one person.
-The client will likely be more detail and vision oriented than the payer.
+The client will likely be more detail and vision-oriented than the payer.
 The payers are always more concerned about sticking to the budget!

 Like we said earlier, event budgets may not be as large as planners would like.
-Not to mention that multiple funders means multiple sets of expectations!
+And if you’re throwing a charity gala with multiple stakeholders and funders, you’ll also have multiple sets of expectations!
 These differences require some prioritizing.

 A great place to start is by listing all the elements that the client wants included in the event.
-You can categorize these elements by priority level, such as “necessary” or “nice to have.”
+Categorize these elements by priority level, such as “necessary” or “nice to have.”
 Having this list will be a great reference point as you move forward.

-Some of the most major budget busters for events are photography, a bar and the venue.
-These costs can quickly add up and will eat up a large part of the budget.
-This is where you, as the event planner, can get creative!
-Consider social media walls and invite participants to share their mobile snaps instantly.
-Or how about handing around a few instant Polaroid cameras?
+Some of the biggest budget busters for events are photography, open bars, and venue hire.
+These costs can quickly add up and will eat a large part of the budget.
+This is where you, the event planner, can get creative!

 Raising additional funds